 A lot of WordPress themes these days make use of java-script/jQuery to enhance the themes adding things such as image sliders, toggles, accordions, tabs, mobile menus, image hovers…etc.

-The Fix: The first thing you should do is disable all your plugins, clear your cache and re-load your site to check if everything is working how it should be.
+The first thing you should do is disable all your plugins, clear your cache (all of them) and re-load your site to check if everything is working how it should be.
 If it is, then now you can activate your plugins back 1 by 1 and as soon as it breaks you’ll know that last plugin was the one causing issues (make note of this plugin, deactivate then keep doing the same).
-Once you know the plugins causing the issues you can either search for another plugin that does the same functionality but is compatible or you can contact the plugin or theme developer to let them know of the conflict (first you should look for yourself if you can with firebug to see what the actual issues so you can contact the appropriate person – if its a plugin error, the plugin dev or if its a theme error the theme dev.

 9. Styling Changes Aren’t Doing Anything